 There are dozens of different options bezel settings.
 Some are very basic with no frills while others may feature curves and intricate design elements.
 The bezel setting technique you use will depend on your stone and your design.

 Ready to see for yourself?
-Let’s take a look at some of the bezel settings used for the projects in Danielle Miller-Gilliam’s Professional Bezel-Setting Techniques online Bluprint class.
+Let’s take a look at some of the bezel settings used for the projects in Danielle Miller-Gilliam’s Professional Bezel-Setting Techniques online Craftsy class.

 1. Tab-set bezel